 It all started with the Roland TB-303, and it was kind of a mistake.
 Roland initially designed this bass synthesizer to replicate a bass guitar and well, it wasn't that great at it.
 After just two years in production (1982-84) Roland stopped making the 303 and it seemed destined for obscurity until some guys in Chicago started finding them on the market at rock bottom prices.

-The sound of the 303 became known as Acid, and Phuture's (DJ Pierre, Spanky and Herb J.) 1987 release "Acid Tracks" was one of the first tracks to really hit with this signature sound.
-Acid House was born and quickly spread through the clubs in England and Europe.
+The sound of the 303 became known as acid, and Phuture's (DJ Pierre, Spanky and Herb J.) in 1987 released "Acid Tracks" as one of the first tracks to really hit with this signature sound.
+Acid house was born and quickly spread through the clubs in England and Europe.

 The prices of the TB-303 skyrocketed and it quickly became one of the most sought after machines on the market.

 There were even specific mods like the Devilfish that came around in the early 90s used by guys like Richie Hawtin to pitch up the squelch to give it an even more definitive sound.
 You can hear the Devilfish being used on his album Artifacts (bc), listen closely for it at the end and you will hear the pitched up modification to the acid sound (example below).